TMJ Treatment Near You

 - From pain in your neck or shoulders.

 The extent of the TMJ pain may vary from patient to patient.
-There are several potential causes for TMJ pain and we will discuss these below.
+There are several potential causes of TMJ pain and we will discuss these below.
 Our dental office provides TMJ treatment near you.

 What Causes TMJ Syndrome?